-Although it is well known that the structure within a level does not imply anything about the structure at a different level, this distinction is frequently forgotten.
-Indeed, Cattell (1943, 1946) (see Revelle, 2009) went so far as to suggest that the dimensions within individuals should be the same as those between individuals. chetThat analyses at different levels should not be confused thishas been labeled the Yule-Simpson paradox (Armistead, 2014; Kievit et al., 2013; Pearl, 2014; Simpson, 1951; Yule, 1903), the fallacy of ecological correlations (Robinson, 1950) and the within group-between group problem (Pedhazur, 1997).
-Indeed, to confuse the dynamics within individuals with the averages between individuals is incorrectly to assume ergodicity of behavior (Molenaar, 2004).
+Before elaborating on the three levels introduced above, it is important to acknowledge that each of the levels differ dramatically in both content and structure.
+Although it is well known that the structure within one level does not imply anything about the structure at a different level, this distinction is frequently forgotten.
+Indeed, Cattell (1943, 1946) (see Revelle, 2009) went so far as to suggest that the dimensions within individuals should be the same as those between individuals.
+That analyses at different levels should not be confused has been labeled the Yule-Simpson paradox (Armistead, 2014, Kievit et al., 2013, Pearl, 2014, Simpson, 1951, Yule, 1903), the fallacy of ecological correlations (Robinson, 1950) and the within group-between group problem (Pedhazur, 1997).
+Indeed, to confuse the dynamics within individuals with the averages between individuals is to mistakenly assume ergodicity (Molenaar, 2004).